-The evidence for Undetectable = Untransmittable (U=U): why negligible risk is zero risk
+The evidence for U=U (Undetectable = Untransmittable): why negligible risk is zero risk

 Simon Collins, HIV i-Base

-Over the last year, hundreds of HIV organisations have joined a new campaign to endorse the statement that HIV sexual transmission does not occur when viral load is undetectable on ART.
+Over the last year, hundreds of HIV organisations, including the US Centre for Disease Control (CDC), have joined a new campaign to endorse the statement that HIV transmission does not occur when viral load is undetectable on ART.

-And while the dramatic impact of ART on reducing HIV transmission has been known for a long time, it is new to say ART stops sexual transmission completely.
+And while the dramatic impact of ART on reducing HIV transmission has been known for a long time, saying ART stops this completely is new.

 This change is especially important given that prejudice and discrimination against HIV positive people is still widespread.
 So while it is easy to simply answer “no” to the question of whether someone with an undetectable viral load is still infectious, it is more complicated to explain why.

 This article summarises selected key studies from 20 years of accumulating evidence that should directly challenge the prejudice and fear of HIV that is still widespread.